Last updated: 2026-04-20

 Should You Buy the 2018 Subaru Impreza?

-A pre-purchase inspection is recommended for used examples, with particular attention to exterior lighting (62).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to exterior lighting (62).
+An extended warranty is worth pricing out.

 Compared to the 2019 Subaru Impreza, which scored 3 points lower.